Yawen502/Computations_in_neural_network/codebase/week_10_code/week 10 update.md

 <img width="600" alt="image" src="https://github.com/Yawen502/Computations_in_neural_network/assets/71087503/62ea1261-7184-45b3-90c7-d6cbd2b4bcd2">

 #### DaleCB cannot perform better than Vanilla, which is quite counterintuitive
+- The results agree with the paper I read yesterday on Dale's learning, that implementing Dale's law hurt the performance.
+- The number of hidden size is not the prime factor, doubling or even tripling hidden size do not help to increase the performance.
+- Another reason might be the way I construct the weight matrix prevents the algorithm to learn in matrix space, inspired by the paper.
+Changing the way of constructing the matrix may work.

 #### The trend of performance of network with respect to input size is not very consistent for different networks